Residential Codes

 Mandatory residential building codes require a minimum level of energy efficiency for new residential buildings.
 The Department of Energy estimates that between 1992 and 2012, residential codes resulted in cumulative energy savings of 1.8 quads.
 They project that an additional 21.2 quads will be saved through 2040 due to residential building energy codes.

 The Alabama Energy and Residential Code (AERC) Board adopted the 2015 Alabama Residential Energy Code.
 While the residential code is based on the 2015 IECC, state-specific amendments weaken it significantly, making it more efficient than the 2009 IECC but not equivalent to the 2015 IECC.
 The updated residential code took effect October 1, 2016.
-Local jurisdictions may adopt more stringent codes, and several have adopted the 2015 IECC without the state-adopted amendments.
-The AERC Board is preparing to begin consideration of the 2018 IECC and ASHRAE 90.1-2016.
+HB198, enrolled in May 2024, bans jurisdictions from enacting more stringent local codes.
+The AERC Board announced that it was preparing to adopt the 2018 IECC and ASHRAE 90.1-2016 in July 2019, though adoption has not followed.

 Alaska does not have a mandatory statewide code for new residential construction.
 However, since January 2019, residential construction projects financed by the Alaska Housing Finance Corporation are required to meet the state-developed Building Energy Efficiency Standards (BEES), which is based on the 2018 IECC with state-specific amendments.
 Since the corporation finances approximately 20% of the market share, the majority of homes in Alaska are built to this standard.
 In addition, research has found that about 68% of new residential construction adheres to BEES.